 We have experience analyzing data from recent single cell assays for gene expression and chromatin accessibility, such as scRNA-seq and scATAC-seq.

 STREAM Trajectory Analysis on Mouse Haematopoiesis

-We embraced the new revolution in functional genomics made possible by the novel genome editing approaches such as CRISPR/Cas9 and TALEN developing new tools to understand and visualize the outcome of these wet lab experiments.
+We embraced the new revolution in functional genomics made possible by the novel genome editing approaches such as CRISPR/Cas9, base editor and prime editors developing new tools to design gene editing experiments and quantify and visualize edit outcomes from sequencing data.